 6 Tips to Keep Energy Costs Down During Quarantine

 We are spending more time at home which means that we are using more AC and thus, more energy.
 As temperatures rise, we will only use more energy- costing you money at a time when finances may be getting tight.
 Luckily, there are ways to stay comfortable and still reduce your energy bill.
-Here are six great tips to reducing your energy costs during quarantine.
+Here are six great tips for reducing your energy costs during the quarantine.

 1. Use a Programmable Thermostat

 Programmable thermostats allow you to set heating and cooling schedules that optimize your energy consumption and provide a convenient way to manage your AC system.
 Some even have a sleep mode that manages and adjusts temperature while you are sleeping to save on energy cost.

 Incandescent bulbs are not only inefficient, but they also can heat up the area that it lights up.
 Compact fluorescent bulbs are slightly more expensive, but they live at least three times longer, use less energy, and operate at a lower temperature.

 Your home has many areas where cold air can breach if insulation measures have been neglected or worn over time.
 Using nothing but foam sealant and weatherizing silicone caulk, you can hunt down leaks that may be contributing to your high energy costs.
 Here are some primary culprits of heat loss.